luminus-framework/luminus/resources/public/md/responses.md

 (GET "/json" [] {:body {:foo "bar"}})
 ```

-The formats are controlled by the `:formats` key in the `handler` namespace of your application:
+The formats are controlled by the `:formats` key found under the `app` definition in the `handler` namespace of your application:

 ```clojure
 (def app (middleware/app-handler